FairpoolDEX/contracts/README.md

 ## License

 The code in this repository is provided for informational purposes only.
-If you want to use it for any other purpose, you need to obtain an explicit permission from the copyright holder.
+If you want to use it for any other purpose, including production deployment, please contact us to discuss a partnership.

-Ⓒ Shield Finance, 2021.
-All rights reserved.